outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - how can connections be formatted as absolute references (numbers) so value-connecting connections can be applied to connect connections

-        - given that a function A connects 2 & 10, and so does function B, function B is connected to function A by change types & operations
+        - given that a function A connects 2 & 10, and so does function B, function B is connected to function A by change types & operations that preserve the input/output relationship for that case

         - in the space of connections, function A & B have a similarity in position